Manuel Cassola: Second spell in Cuba

 In October 1876 he returned to Cuba, appointed as Commander General of the Villas Occidentales.
 He assumed the military and civilian command of the Central Department of the island of Cuba.
 He unrelentlessly harassed the rebels, personally directing a number of notable combats and military operations.
 Rebels asked for a suspension of hostilities, a precursor of the general peace.

 Later life

 He was promoted to Lieutenant General on 9 May 1878.

 He was appointed to the Captaincy-General of Granada in March 1879.

 He was elected member of the Congress of Deputies in representation of Cartagena.
 He was appointed Director–General of Artillery in August 1883.
 He replaced General Castillo as Minister of War in March 1887, as part of a Sagasta cabinet.
 During his ministerial tenure (8 March 1887 – 14 June 1888), Cassola proposed a huge pack of modernizing reforms, straying away from the army-militia dualism.
 The proposed reforms generated important discussion on defence issues.

-Since his exit from the government in 1888, he lived in Madrid as deputy in representation of Cartagena.
+Since his exit from the government in 1888, he has lived in Madrid as deputy in representation of Cartagena.

 He died on 10 May 1890 in Madrid.
-He was buried on the next day at the Sacramental de San Justo.
+He was buried the next day at the Sacramental de San Justo.